Required fall in inventories

 The natural gas price is usually inversely related to the inventories spread.
 However, the relationship seems to be more biased toward a price downside when inventories rise above the five-year average.
 The market might be confident about having enough future supply instead of being concerned about demand getting out of hand.

-Since April 4, the natural gas May futures have risen 2.1%.
-During the same period, natural gas–weighted stocks Southwestern Energy (SWN), Chesapeake Energy (CHK), and Cabot Oil & Gas (COG) rose 3.7%, 4%, and 5.1%, respectively, and outperformed their peers.
+Since February 28, the natural gas April futures have risen 2.6%.
+During the same period, natural gas–weighted stocks Southwestern Energy (SWN), EQT (EQT), Chesapeake Energy (CHK), and Gulfport Energy (GPOR) rose 10.6%, 7.1%, 6.1%, and 4.8%, respectively, and outperformed their peers.
 Natural gas prices are important for these upstream stocks.
-Despite the contraction in the negative inventories spread, the outage at Cheniere Energy’s Sabine Pass liquefied natural gas export terminal in Louisiana is over, which might have supported natural gas prices.
+The factors discussed in Part 1 might have supported natural gas prices apart from an expansion in the inventories spread.